 There's not an easy way to say this, but if your church consists of only aging members, then your church may literally die out.

 We're not saying you shouldn't value your senior members.
-But, the whole of your congregation shouldn't be comprised of older adults.
-Try to get a younger crowd in, as well.
+But if your entire congregation is composed of older adults, you may be in trouble.
+You need to market to a younger crowd.

 What to Do About It

-Find the answer to that question, and you can start making the changes needed to build a younger generation within your church.
-If you're in an urban community, you could even find younger people willing to lead a youth group.
+Next, you must focus on marketing to a younger generation.
+Determine ways you can get youth involved in the church.
+For example, if you're in an urban community, you may find younger people willing to lead a youth group.

-Give the youth in your community a place to go.
+You can also give the youth in your community a place to go.
 Many urban areas lack safe alternatives for teens, and your church can become that.
+Offer youth events and recreational activities so they think of the facility as a gathering place.

 7. Lack of Disciple Making

 Are you investing in a younger generation of believers?
-Many people grow up in the church, but as they get older and their relationship with God is growing, they need guidance to navigate life's struggles.
+Many people grow up in the church, but as they get older, they need guidance to navigate life's struggles.

 In addition, people who are new to the church need that guidance on a different level.
-If you're not taking the time to invest in this younger generation, you're setting your church up for failure and can be one of the signs your church is in trouble.
+If you're not taking the time to invest in this younger generation, you're setting your church up for failure, and it can be one of the signs of a dying church.

 Your younger members will end up going to churches that give them what they need.